ShiftLimits/wled-client/README.md

 There is a wonderfully done documentation for the WLED JSON API to be found at the [WLED knowledge base](https://kno.wled.ge/interfaces/json-api/).
 WLED Client implements this with only slightly more verbose key names.

 See the [API documentation](https://shiftlimits.github.io/wled-client/) page for a detailed run down of WLED Client's structure.
 The [WLEDClient class](https://shiftlimits.github.io/wled-client/classes/client.WLEDClient.html) docs has a quick list of properties and methods you can use.
 It may also help to check out the type definitions for [WLED Client](https://github.com/ShiftLimits/wled-client/blob/main/src/types.client.ts) and compare them to the type definitions for [WLED itself](https://github.com/ShiftLimits/wled-client/blob/main/src/types.wled.ts).

+### Versioning

+In order to adhere to the NPM ecosystem, WLED Client follows semantic versioning.
+WLED Client will bump major versions when there is a breaking change in the API that you consume in your projects.
+This may happen when WLED introduces a breaking change in its API, or if there comes a need to restructure parts of WLED Client.

+Otherwise, we will bump minor versions every time we introduce support for new WLED features as the WLED project progresses.
+WLED Client aims to support whatever the latest stable version of WLED is.

 ## License